-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2018 reporting periods and have not been adopted early by the Fund.
-Of these standards, only NZ IFRS 9 Financial Instruments is applicable to the Fund.
-This standard will be adopted for the 2018/19 financial year.
+Certain new accounting standards and interpretations have been issued that are not mandatory for 30 June 2019 reporting periods and have not been adopted early by the Board.
+Initial assessment of these standards shows that none of these will materially affect the Fund.